 Periodontal disease, also known as gum disease, affects millions of individuals per year.
 It develops when bacteria in plaque accumulates between the teeth and gums.
 This causes inflammation that leads to a variety of complications.

-Periodontal disease is a serious condition that not only causes gum recession and tooth loss but can also contribute to heart disease and diabetes as well.
+Periodontal disease is a serious condition that causes gum recession and tooth loss and can also contribute to heart disease and diabetes.
 If you suspect you may have periodontal disease, you cannot afford to wait any longer to visit our periodontist.

 Addressing your periodontal condition immediately is crucial for your overall health.
 Studies indicate that the inflammatory response caused by periodontal disease can be linked to other chronic conditions such as diabetes, cardiovascular disease, and Alzheimer’s.

-The treatment of periodontal inflammation will not only help to manage the disease but may also support the management of many other chronic inflammatory conditions.
+The treatment of periodontal inflammation will help manage the disease and support the management of many other chronic inflammatory conditions.